FRPH — FRP Holdings, Inc.

 2. Strategic Updates and Business Highlights

-- Acquisition: Completed the Altman Industrial acquisition for $33.5 million, adding 1.6 million square feet to the industrial development pipeline.
+- Acquisition of Altman Logistics: Completed for approximately $33.5 million, adding 1.6 million square feet to the industrial development pipeline and enhancing capabilities in logistics markets.

-- Development Pipeline: Current projects valued at approximately $441 million, with expected stabilized incremental NOI of $30 million.
+- Development Pipeline: Total project costs of approximately $441 million with expected stabilized incremental NOI of around $30 million.

 3. Forward Guidance and Outlook

-- Long-term NAV: Estimated NAV per share projected to increase from approximately $37.60 to over $40 in the next three years.
+- Long-term NAV Growth: Estimated NAV per share is approximately $37.60, with potential to exceed $40 per share over the next three years.

 4. Bad News, Challenges, or Points of Concern

-- Declining Occupancy: Significant drop in occupancy rates across the commercial and industrial portfolio, attributed to lease rollover timing and slower leasing velocity.
+- Declining Occupancy Rates: Significant drop in occupancy in the commercial and industrial portfolio, attributed to lease rollover timing and slower leasing velocity.

-- Operating Expense Pressures: Continued challenges with operating expenses, particularly in the multifamily segment.
+- Operating Expense Pressures: Continued challenges in managing operating expenses, particularly in the multifamily segment, which is affecting NOI.

 5. Notable Q&A Insights

 - D.C.
-Market Dynamics: The introduction of approximately 2,000 new multifamily units has pressured occupancy and rental rates in the D.C. area, leading to increased concessions.
+Market Dynamics: The introduction of approximately 2,000 new multifamily units has pressured occupancy and rental rates, with competitors offering concessions.